T5W25/PetAdoptionSystem/pet-adoption/README.md

 - npm i
     - (This is to install node-modules required for the project)

+- npx prisma db push (optional)
+    - (Only run it if the DB schema has changed)

 - npx prisma generate
     - (we use prisma for our DB)